10 Clothes Wringer Alternatives for When There's No Other Options

 It can be a bit heavy on your pocket if used recurrently.
 But it is quite less taxing than buying a cloth wringer or washing machine when you are too busy to even to use them.
 The factor of convenience makes the laundromat a worthy choice.

 Yes, at first thought this doesn't seem like an effective option.
 You're in for a surprise, though.
-A rolling pin removes a more substantial amount of water from your clothes quite effectively.
+A rolling pin or any of the rolling pin substitutes remove a more substantial amount of water from your clothes quite effectively.

 It's a lifesaver when you still do not have any other options to choose from.
 Place your wet clothes over a flat surface.
 Now rock and roll, as you would do with a flatbread.
 It works just like a clothes wringer, just make sure the water is draining away from your workspace.